 At 2:35 there’s a unique closeup of a vibrating bass string.
 A small thing, but I find it powerful and artistic.

 It is part of the voice segment that begins at 2:19 (the guitar strumming here is light and delicate) and crests to its full glory from 2:43 to 3:07.
 The guitar plays some interesting chords, and immediately we’re into the guitar and drum climax.
 For the voice section, you need to either close your eyes (yes, even as Alter Bridge is telling you to open them) or scroll away the video to let that voice fully sink into you.

 OPEN YOUR EYES — Alter Bridge

-People ask me where I get my writing inspiration and ideas.
+People ask me where I get my (book) writing inspiration and ideas.
 Ideas are all around you (if you open your eyes), but music creates emotion, and emotion gives birth to conflict and motive.
 And those generate plot.

 My stories come largely from music listening (though I can’t physically write to music).
 Thus was born the idea for the blog series Today’s Writing Song.

 A special song is coming up tomorrow for Mother’s Day.